 12 Healthy Dog Snacks (and 2 Recipes!)

-When it comes to snack time, the only thing harder than keeping yourself from taking one more cookie is saying “no” to your pup’s plea for a treat.
-After all, how could you resist that burst of joy your dog shows when you toss them a biscuit?
+When it comes to snack time, the only thing harder than keeping yourself from taking one more cookie is saying "no" to your pup's plea for a treat.
+After all, how could you resist that burst of joy your dog shows when you toss them a treat?
 Well, we have good news for both of you; some of the most nutritious doggy snacks are also some of the most delicious!

 From wholesome dog treats to pup-friendly fruits, vegetables, and recipes, we compiled a list of the best healthy dog snacks you can give your best friend without feeling guilty.
 Dig in!